SCHOOL READY ALL YEAR LONG!

 - Visit the doctor and dentist regularly and get your child's vision and hearing checked.

 PREPARING YOUNG CHILDREN FOR THE FIRST DAY OF SCHOOL

 There are simple things you can do at home to prepare children for the first day of school.

 - Practice and know the route to school, know how long it takes to get to school, and identify the school entrance.

 - Come play in the playground - a great way to get exercise and feel comfortable at school.

 - Gather supplies: Do you have a backpack, snack bag/lunchbox?

-- Check the SPS website for dates for orientation, family events, arrival and dismissal times, routines, school calendar.
+- Check your child's school website for arrival and dismissal times, routines, and school calendar.